asad1996172/Mutant-X/README.md

 5. Install libraries required for this project using the following command: `pip3 install -r requirements.txt`

 ### Usage Instructions
-In order to create the obfuscated document using Mutant-X, run Obfuscator.py in the following way.
+In order to create the obfuscated document using writeprintsRFC Mutant-X, run Obfuscator.py in the following way.

 `python3 Obfuscator.py`